sagemath/trac_to_gh/Issue 4207.md

 # Issue 4207: implement an is_close function for matrices and vectors

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4207

 Original creator: jason